Keats/pixelspa.com/content/projects/children-society/index.md

 ## Immersion & discovery

-After an energising kick-off meeting followed by a phase of research that allowed us to learn more about the Children’s Society audience, we started redefining user journeys experimenting with different possible layouts and creative routes.
+After an energising kick-off meeting, we conducted a phase of research that allowed us to learn more about the Children’s Society’s target audience.
+From there, we started redefining user journeys, experimenting with different possible layouts and concepting creative routes.

-With new print guidelines in hand, I had the hard job to represent digitally their new brand essence, which, summarised in 2 words was:
+With new print guidelines in hand, I had to digitally represent a two-word mantra for the brand, and finalise what it hoped to achieve online:

 {{< pic src="hard-truth.png" src2x="hard-truth@2x.png" >}}

-Definitely a drastic change comparing to where they were coming from.
-But to fully understand how hard hitting they wanted to be, we asked them to position themselves in on a line where we compared them to similar organizations and their messages.
+This is a drastic change compared to the guidelines that the charity was using originally.
+But to fully understand how hard-hitting they wanted to be with their new brand identity, we asked them to position themselves on a scale, on which we compared The Children’s Society to similar organisations and their individual brand messages.

 {{< pic src="tcs-line.png" src2x="tcs-line@2x.png" bg="#c2f0ff" >}}